CGM Deep Dive

 - recognises that CGM is extraordinary but not risk-free,

-- keeps BGMs with ISO 15/15 ≥95% accuracy as the explicit gold-standard backstop when doubt arises, and
+- keeps blood glucose meters with ISO 15/15 ≥95% accuracy as the explicit gold-standard backstop when doubt arises, and

 - sets minimum global expectations for transparency, comparator alignment, and safety features such as mandatory alarms.

 There is no perfect, final answer.
 But the conversation itself is non-negotiable.
-If we avoid it, we risk drifting into a future of more devices, more automation, and more invisible tail risk.
+If avoided, the field risks drifting into a future of more devices, more automation, and more invisible tail risk.

-If we embrace it, we have a chance to let CGM and AID fulfil their enormous potential while keeping the Black Swan shackled just enough that it cannot do its worst.
+If embraced, there is a chance to let CGM and AID fulfil their enormous potential while keeping the Black Swan shackled just enough that it cannot do its worst.

 - short-term quality of life,